Every few years I post about my favorite summer event on Martha’s Vineyard…

-Going to Illumination Night is a thrill for me no matter my age.
+It has always been my favorite event of the summer… going to Illumination Night is a thrill for me no matter what my age.

 My dad, mom, god-mother and I would have an early supper and then walk to the Campground.
 My dad and I would stroll around looking at all the beautifully decorated gingerbread houses while my mother and god-mother would chat with friends and relatives.

 At 8 o’clock the Vineyard Haven Band would begin playing and the always fun community sing would start.
 Patriotic songs like, America The Beautiful, Yankee Doodle, Battle Hymn of the Republic are always stirring and emotional.
 It took me a couple of years to learn the words to all the songs and I still get messed up on a couple of the rounds like John Brown’s Baby.
-The band playing the Star Spangled Banner and the rousing Stars and Stripes Forever are always crowd pleasers.
+The band playing the Star Spangled Banner and the rousing Stars and Stripes Forever are always a crowd pleaser.

 But as much fun as that was it was only a precursor to the main event.
 The Tabernacle and Campground go dark… the crowd cheers.
-The lighting of the first lantern and then all the gingerbread houses are simoutaneously aglow with Japanese lanterns.
+The lighting of the first lantern and then all the gingerbread houses are simultaneously aglow with Japanese lanterns.